jhpyle/docassemble/_docs/docker.md

 First, make sure you are running [Docker] on a computer or virtual computer with at least 2GB of memory and 20GB of hard drive space.
+The **docassemble** installation will use up about 10GB of space, and you should always have at least 10GB free when you are running **docassemble**.

 If you have a Windows PC, follow the
 [Docker installation instructions for Windows]{:target="_blank"}.
 You